deepsense-ai/seahorse/docs/operations/read_dataframe.md

 includeOperationsMenu: true
 ---

 Reads a DataFrame from a file in specified format.
-Supports reading files from a local file system, Amazon S3 and from HDFS.
+Supports reading files from local file system, Amazon S3 and HDFS.
+It also supports reading Hadoop-compatible partitioned files.

 ## Available file formats